-Several new compounds designed for ENaC inhibition are currently in active preclinical development [44, 45, 53-57] (table 1).
+Several new compounds designed for ENaC inhibition are currently in active preclinical development [44, 45, 53-57] (Table 1).
 These new compounds employ different modes of action ranging from highly potent and durable inhibition of the ENaC channel pore, inhibition of ENaC-activating proteases, to inhibition of ENaC expression by antisense oligonucleotides or small interfering RNA.
-Of these, the new small-molecule ENaC inhibitor BI 1265162 is the only compound currently in Phase II development [60].
-It has demonstrated efficacy in a preclinical investigation, with a markedly higher potency than amiloride (a 30-70-fold lower half maximal inhibitory concentration), and no effects on serum K+ and plasma electrolytes have been observed [61].
-In addition, BI 1265162 has shown safety in Phase I volunteer studies [62].

-Importantly, preclinical work supports the potential mutation-agnostic property of BI 1265162 [61].
-Using highly differentiated human airway epithelial cell cultures grown at an air-liquid interface, it was found that transepithelial fluid absorption from the apical surface to the basolateral compartment was reduced by BI 1265162, with or without CFTR modulators, in both cystic fibrosis and normal airway cultures.
+Of these, the new small-molecule ENaC inhibitor BI 1265162 is the only compound currently in Phase II development [58].
+It has demonstrated efficacy in preclinical investigations [59-63], with a markedly higher potency than amiloride (a 30-70-fold lower half maximal inhibitory concentration) [63], and no effects on serum K^{\dagger} and plasma electrolytes have been observed [60, 62].
+In addition, BI 1265162 has shown safety in Phase I volunteer studies [64].
+Importantly, preclinical work supports the potential mutation-agnostic property of BI 1265162 [63].
+Using highly differentiated human airway epithelial cell cultures grown at an air-liquid interface, it was found that transepithelial fluid absorption from the apical surface to the basolateral compartment was reduced by BI 1265162, with or without CFTR modulators, in both CF and normal airway cultures [63].
 This work also supports the hypothesis of a potential synergistic effect with CFTR modulators.
-Addition of lumacaftor/ivacaftor alone to F508del/F508del cystic fibrosis cultures partially restored mucus transport velocity to approximately 50% of that observed in normal airway cultures; however, addition of BI 1265162 to lumacaftor/ivacaftor further improved mucus transport velocity in cystic fibrosis cultures to a level similar to normal airway cultures.
-Taken together, the above evidence suggests that BI 1265162 is a promising candidate as a monotherapy for cystic fibrosis patients for whom CFTR modulators are ineffective and in combination with CFTR modulators providing synergistic effects.
-However, no ENaC inhibitor development, so far, has translated into clinical success [44] and several clinical development programmes of ENaC inhibitors for patients with cystic fibrosis (VX-371; QBW276; Novartis and SPX-101; Spyryx (an indirect inhibitor)) have recently been terminated (table 1).
-The clinical development of VX-371 for primary ciliary dyskinesia (NCT02871778) has also recently been terminated (clinicaltrials. gov NCT02871778).
-Failure of ENaC inhibitors to progress in clinical development may be due to inadequate dosing and/or deposition by inhalation in cystic fibrosis patients with chronic lung disease

-Drug Company Туре ΜοΑ Comments References Preclinical Benzamil/phenamil (second-generation amiloride derivatives) Small molecule Direct inhibition Discontinued due to rapid clearance, short half-life and epithelial permeability in lungs in sheep [58] NVP-QBE 170 Novartis Small molecule Direct inhibition · QUB-TL1 Small molecule Channel-activating protease inhibitor [54] MK 104 Mucokinetica Small molecule Channel-activating protease inhibitor [55, 56] ENaC inhibitory ASO Ionis Molecular inhibition ASO [57] ETD001 Enterprise Therapeutics Small molecule Direct inhibition Phase I merapeatie motocuto GS-9411 Parion Small Direct inhibition Discontinued due to SAE [43] (third-generation amiloride derivative) molecule of acute hyperkalaemia BI 443651 Boehringer Ingelheim Small molecule Direct inhibition Discontinued due to palatability issues clinicaltrials.gov NCT02706925 AZD5634 AstraZeneca Small molecule Direct inhibition In Phase Ib clinicaltrials.gov NCT02950805 ARO-ENaC Arrowhead Pharmaceuticals Molecular inhibition Small interfering RNA In Phase I/IIa clinicaltrials.gov NCT04375514 IONIS-ENaCRx lonis Molecular inhibition ASO In Phase I/IIa clinicaltrials.gov NCT03647228 Phase II Amiloride Small molecule Direct inhibition Discontinued due to limited therapeutic efficacy in lungs [41] Camostat Novartis Small molecule Prostatin inhibitor (channel-activating protease; major regulator of ENaC) Discontinued due to adverse events/ tolerability issues [59] VX-371 Vertex/Parion Small molecule Direct inhibition Discontinued in combination with ivacaftor/lumacaftor due to lack of efficacy clinicaltrials.gov NCT02709109 SPX-101 Ѕругух Peptide analogue SPLUNC-1 analogue, promoting ENaC channel internalisation Discontinued due to lack of efficacy clinicaltrials.gov NCT03229252 QBW276 Novartis Small molecule Direct inhibition Development terminated due to strategic reasons clinicaltrials.gov NCT02566044 BI 1265162 Boehringer Ingelheim Small molecule Direct inhibition clinicaltrials.gov NCT04059094 characterised by heterogeneous airway mucus plugging.
-These ENaC inhibitors demonstrated improvement of MCC in the sheep model, but lack of translation of this preclinical model to patients with cystic fibrosis may be related to the fact that the sheep do not have airway mucus plugging and structural lung damage commonly present in patients with cystic fibrosis.
-Therefore, the dose of inhaled ENaC inhibitor that improves MCC in the sheep model may not be sufficient to achieve therapeutically active ENaC inhibition in cystic fibrosis patients.
-To address this issue in more detail, more recent cystic fibrosis animal models such as the cystic fibrosis pig and cystic fibrosis ferret, which feature cystic-fibrosis-like lung disease including heterogeneous mucus plugging, chronic airway infection, inflammation and bronchiectasis, may be utilised to better understand issues related to target engagement and the potential role of ENaC inhibitors as a therapeutic option in cystic fibrosis lung disease [63, 64].
-Whether the hurdle of sufficient delivery of inhaled BI 1265162 to mucus-obstructed airways can be overcome in patients with cystic fibrosis remains to be seen in clinical trials.
-In addition, systemic side effects such as hyperkalaemia, short study duration, non-study-related exacerbations and lack of sensitivity of traditional endpoints such as $ppFEV_1$ to detect treatment benefits may impede the clinical development of an inhaled ENaC inhibitor therapy.
+Addition of lumacaftor/ivacaftor alone to F508del/F508del CF cultures partially restored mucus transport velocity to approximately 50% of that observed in normal airway cultures; however, addition of BI 1265162 to lumacaftor/ivacaftor further improved mucus transport velocity in CF cultures to a level similar to normal airway cultures [63].
+Taken together, the above evidence suggests that BI 1265162 is a promising candidate as a monotherapy for CF patients for whom CFTR modulators are ineffective and in combination with CFTR modulators providing synergistic effects.
+However, no ENaC inhibitor development, so far, has translated into clinical success [44] and several clinical development programmes of ENaC inhibitors for patients with CF (VX-371; QBW276; Novartis and SPX-101; Spyryx [an indirect inhibitor]) have recently been terminated (Table 1).
+The clinical development of VX-371 for primary ciliary dyskinesia (NCT02871778) has also recently been terminated (clinicaltrials.gov NCT02871778).
+Failure of ENaC inhibitors to progress in clinical development may be due to inadequate dosing and/or deposition by inhalation in CF patients with chronic lung disease characterised by heterogeneous airway mucus plugging.
+These ENaC inhibitors demonstrated improvement of MCC in the sheep model, but lack of translation of this preclinical model to patients with CF may be related to the fact that the sheep do not have airway mucus plugging and structural lung damage commonly present in patients with CF. Therefore, the dose of inhaled ENaC inhibitor that improves MCC in the sheep model may not be sufficient to achieve therapeutically active ENaC inhibition in CF patients.
+To address this issue in more detail, more recent CF animal models such as the CF pig and CF ferret, which feature CF-like lung disease including heterogeneous mucus plugging, chronic airway infection, inflammation and bronchiectasis, may be utilised to better understand issues related to target engagement and the potential role of ENaC inhibitors as a therapeutic option in CF lung disease [65, 66].
+Whether the hurdle of sufficient delivery of inhaled BI 1265162 to mucus-obstructed airways can be overcome in patients with CF remains to be seen in clinical trials.
+In addition, systemic side effects such as hyperkalaemia, short study duration, non-study-related exacerbations and lack of sensitivity of traditional endpoints such as ppFEV1 to detect treatment benefits may impede the clinical development of an inhaled ENaC inhibitor therapy.